Customize Object Schema (BOD, JSON, ANY)

 2.1 Stored Procedure

-From the ION Desk page, click on the connection point option and then in the + Add dotted box.
+From the ION page, expand Connect and click on the Connection Points option.
+Click the + Add.

-On this page, you have the left side where you have to provide the name and description of the connection point, plus you have to select the location you want to use to connect to the database.
+On the Database Connection Point (through Enterprise Connector) page, you have the left side where you have to provide the Name and Description (Optional) of the connection point, you also have to select the Location you want to use to connect to the database.

-On the right side, you have 2 tabs, one for the connection details and one for the document details.
+On the right side, you have 2 tabs, Connection details and Documents details.

-For a complete list of details and meanings, please refer to the official documentation.
+For a complete list of details and meanings, please refer to the Database Connection point documentation.

-Select the DB driver from the list drop box, choose if you want to use basic settings or advanced settings, and based on your choice, provide the hostname, port number, and schema name for basic settings or the complete URL for the advanced one, then specify user name and password for connecting to the database.
+Select the Database Driver from the list drop box, choose if you want to use basic settings or advanced settings, and based on your choice, provide the Host Name, Port Number, and Schema Name for basic settings.
+Supply the complete URL for the Advanced settings.
+Specify a User Name and Password for connecting to the database.

 Once done, click the test button to check the connection with the database and if everything is okay you get back “Test succeeded”

-In the document tab, you have to create a scenario to read table data from the database using the Stored procedure.
-Move to the document tab and click the ( + ) button, the read scenario is selected by default.
+In the Documents tab, you have to create a scenario to read table data from the database using the Stored procedure.
+Move to the Documents tab and click the ( + ) button, the read scenario is selected by default.

-Let’s move now to the SQL server and create the stored procedure.
-With SQL Management Studio, connect to the database we have specified in the connection tab and expand the database then Programmability, and select Stored Procedures
+Let’s now move to the SQL server and create the stored procedure.
+With SQL Management Studio, connect to the database we have specified in the connection tab and expand the database (In this example it is named TEST), expand Programmability, and select Stored Procedures.

 Right-click and select Stored Procedure…

-This is the code for the SP for SQL server
+This is the code for the StoredProcedure for SQL server.

 USE [TEST]